rwilson504/PCFControls/README.md

 [More...](./ColorPicker/README.md)
 [Download Latest](https://github.com/rwilson504/PCFControls/releases/latest/download/ColorPicker_managed.zip)

 ## Bing Maps Component

+> **Notice:** Bing Maps for Enterprise is deprecated and will be retired.
+This control is no longer supported.
+Please use the [Azure Maps Grid control](./AzureMapsGrid/README.md) for new and existing projects.

-Connect to bing maps and display information from a Dynamics View.
+Connect to Bing Maps and display information from a Dynamics View.

 ![Bing Maps Control Demonstration](https://github.com/rwilson504/Blogger/blob/master/Bing-Maps-Control/images/bing-maps-control.gif?raw=true)